 2. Needs assessment

 Make an appointment with NASC, an assessor will visit the home of your elderly relative to identify concerns and requirements.
 This may include a specialist geriatric assessment.
 If they are already hospitalised the assessment can happen at the hospital.

 Your needs assessor will help you devise a plan for the services required based on the assessment results and help you with a list of facilities with the correct care options.

 5. Choosing the right facility

-It is important to select the right facility that you loved one will be happy and comfortable with.
-Take a tour of the facility, ask key questions:
+It is important to select the right facility that your loved one will be happy and comfortable with.
+Take a tour of the facility, and ask key questions:

 - Management?
-Who owns the facility, how experienced are the managers?
+Who owns the facility, and how experienced are the managers?

 - How often are the rooms cleaned?